Donations of Library materials policy

-For large collections of books, the Library must see the collection before moving material to the Library.
-A representative from the Library can select material from a list of titles provided by the donor or, if a list cannot be made, the Library will send someone to select the material while the prospective gift is still in its original location.
+For large collections of books, the Library would prefer to see the collection before moving material to the Library.
+A representative from the Library can select material from a list of titles provided by the donor.

 Collections from University departments and faculties are not automatically accepted, but need to meet the above selection criteria.
 For substantial collections, the department or faculty may be asked to bear cost of cataloguing and processing any material added to the collection.
 This would be discussed and negotiated before the gift is accepted for the collection.

 Donations of research materials purchased through a research grant may be accepted as long as they meet the selection criteria above, however they do not qualify for a tax receipt.

 The donor assumes the costs of transporting to the University any accepted gifts that are located outside of the National Capital region.